Discovery Potential of Future Electron-Positron Colliders for a 95 GeV Scalar: Conclusions and Outlook

 Electron-positron Higgs factories offer a unique capability to tag the $e^{+} e^{-} \to Z S$ signal using the recoil mass method, independent of the Higgs boson decay models.
-Taking the CEPC as an example, which is expected to deliver 5~$\rm ab^{-1}$ at a c.o.m. energy of 240\,GeV -- 250\,GeV over 10~years of data taking~\cite{Chen:2016zpw,CEPCStudyGroup:2023quu}, it could identify the recoil mass signal of $S$ within approximately 100 days to confirm a 5$\sigma$ discovery.
+Taking the CEPC as an example, which is expected to deliver 5~$\rm ab^{-1}$ at a c.o.m. energy of 240\,GeV -- 250\,GeV over 10~years of data taking~\cite{Chen:2016zpw,CEPCStudyGroup:2023quu}, it could identify the recoil mass signal of $S$ within approximately 100 days and lead to a 5$\sigma$ discovery.
 However, as analyzed in this article, applying an ML technique reduces the time required to achieve this discovery potential to about 34~days.
 Note that in this analysis, we considered a tagging efficiency of 80\% for $b$-tagged jets, based on the proposed CEPC detector design.
 However, this efficiency could be improved to as high as 92\%, as studied in Ref.~\citep{PhysRevLett.132.221802}, which would further enhance the significance and discovery potential of the 95\,GeV signal.
+Additionally, this analysis only considers the $Z \to \mu^+ \mu^-$ decay channel; including other decay modes such as $Z \to e^+ e^-$ and $Z \to \tau^+ \tau^-$ would further improve the results.